yamimaio/yams-fraud-detector/README.md

 * PaxLastName: None of the passengers share last name.
 * RiskyCountry: Destiny country is marked as risky.
 This can happen under 2 circumstances. a) the country is marked as risky b) the country limits with the departure country.
 If both cases are met (limit country is also risky), scoring assigned is doubled.
 * BlacklistedCard: Credit Card it blacklisted as stolen.
 This rule defaults to a maxScoringRule.

+#### Try it out ####
+If you wish to test rules you can use:
+* Blacklisted credit card: 5665777755559999
+* Risky Countries: Iran, Irak or Palestine
+* Neighbor Countries: Brasil, Paraguay, Palestine